stonepros/stone/doc/rados/operations/crush-map.rst

 The erasure code profiles can be listed with::

-  ceph osd erasure-code-profile ls
+  stone osd erasure-code-profile ls

 An existing profile can be viewed with::

-  ceph osd erasure-code-profile get {profile-name}
+  stone osd erasure-code-profile get {profile-name}

 Normally profiles should never be modified; instead, a new profile should be created and used when creating a new pool or creating a new